ACCESS-Cloud-Based-InSAR/dem-stitcher/README.md

 [![Conda version](https://img.shields.io/conda/vn/conda-forge/dem_stitcher)](https://anaconda.org/conda-forge/dem_stitcher)
 [![Conda platforms](https://img.shields.io/conda/pn/conda-forge/dem_stitcher)](https://anaconda.org/conda-forge/dem_stitcher)

-This tool aims to provide a continuous raster of a Digital Elevation Model (DEM) raster over an area of interest utilizing tile sets such as the Global Copernicus Digital Elevation Model at 30 meter resolution, often dubbed `glo_30` elsewhere and below.
+This tool provides a raster of a Digital Elevation Model (DEM) over an area of interest utilizing global or continental, publicly available tile sets such as the [Global Copernicus Digital Elevation Model at 30 meter resolution](https://registry.opendata.aws/copernicus-dem/).
 See the [Datasets](#dems-supported) section below for all the tiles supported and their shortnames.
-This tool also performs some standard transformations for processing including:
+This tool also performs some standard transformations for processing such as:

 + the conversion of the vertical datum from a reference geoid to the WGS84 ellipsoidal
 + the accounting of a coordinate reference system centered at either the upper-left corner (`Area` tag) or center of the pixel (`Point` tag).

-We utilize the GIS formats from `rasterio`.
+We rely on the GIS formats from `rasterio`.
 The API can be summarized as

 ```
 # as xmin, ymin, xmax, ymax in epsg:4326
 bounds = [-119.085, 33.402, -118.984, 35.435]

 X, p = stitch_dem(bounds,
-                  dem_name='glo_30',  # Global Copernicus 30 meter DEM
+                  dem_name='glo_30',  # Global Copernicus 30 meter resolution DEM
                   dst_ellipsoidal_height=False,
                   dst_area_or_point='Point')
 # X is an m x n numpy array